You’ve been carrying a lot for a long time.

 Hi, I’m Vanessa

-I’m a Licensed Professional Counselor Supervisor (LPC-S) and the therapist behind Daylily Therapy.
-My approach is warm, collaborative, and grounded in compassion.
-I work with adults navigating chronic illness, grief, and life transitions — seasons that can quietly reshape your sense of identity and steadiness.
+I work with adults navigating chronic illness, grief, and life transitions — experiences that can quietly reshape your sense of identity and steadiness.

 Life Transitions & Identity-Shaping Experiences